jimdigriz/freeradius-oauth2-perl/README.md

  * password caching (protected with a [`{ssha512}`](https://freeradius.org/radiusd/man/rlm_pap.html) salted hash)
      * user list is still checked so the effect of disabling an account will continue to be fast
      * if a user updates their password, the cached entry is ignored
- * group membership is populated via way of the `OAuth2-Group` attribute and optionally checked by using unlang
+ * group membership is populated by way of the `OAuth2-Group` attribute and optionally checked by using unlang

 ## Support